 By Jennifer Goldson, AICP

 The purpose of the Conflict of Interest Law (MGL c.268A) ("the Law") is to protect the public interest by regulating situations where public and private interests intersect.
 A Community Preservation Committee member is considered a municipal employee (or, possibly, a special municipal employee) as defined by the Law.
 Generally, sections 17 through 23 of the Law specifically pertain to municipal employees.
-See also: an Introduction to the Conflict of Interest Law for the Public Sector.
+See also: Summary of the Conflict of Interest Law for Municipal Employees.

 Since the Law is fairly lengthy and complex, it would be a disservice to the subject to attempt a comprehensive analysis in this short article.
 Therefore, this article discusses a handful of situations that you may face as a CPC member and what you should know about the Conflict of Interest Law to properly deal with or avoid those situations, and is not meant to provide legal or case-specific advice.
 For counsel regarding a specific situation, please contact the State Ethics Commission, which administers and enforces the provisions of the Conflict of Interest Law.